fivdi/rp2040-tests/i2c/bno055_verify_chip_id/README.md

 It turns out that the CHIP_ID register can be read 1136 times per second.
 This implies that 39 * 1136 = 44304 bits of data are transfered per second.
 This is far less that the theoretical maximum of 400000 bits per second and is related to the BNO055 stretching the I2C clock.
-Other devices like the BME280 are a lot faster.
+With other devices like the BME280 a lot more data can be transferred per second.

 The program outputs one line per second and the output looks like this: